agarciadom/llma4se-2025/talk/slides.md

 ## What is Smolagents?

 * Open-source agentic framework developed by HuggingFace (Apache 2.0 license)
-* Entirely based on the ReAct loop (no explicit workflows): focus on tool + step callback writing
+* Entirely based on the ReAct loop (no explicit workflows): focus on tool + step callbacks
 * Uses Python-based actions instead of JSON objects
   * Python runs in a limited environment
   * Can be further restricted (e.g. to run inside a VM)